gabrielmoris/docker/Readme.md

 **Volume**: Used to persist the data
 `-v NAME:/container/path`

+## Networks and Container communication

+**Create a docker network**: Using a network, containers can communicate with each other

 <!-- ## In detail, this course includes the following topics:

     A thorough introduction to Docker, containers and why you might want to use Docker